 The properties are located at the southern end of Appelrouth Lane and Southard Street bound by Whitehead Street.
-The properties are located within the historic district and all of the buildings with the exception of 533 Whitehead Street are contributing structures according to the City's 2011 Historic Resources Survey.
+The properties are located within the historic district and all of the buildings are contributing structures according to the City's 2011 Historic Resources Survey.
 The applicant defines the proposed area as the Appelrouth Business Corridor, generally describes as the properties adjacent to Appelrouth Lane within the HRO district including the parcel located on the Northern corner of Whitehead Street, excluding the parcel located on the South-easterly corner of Whitehead Street and Appelrouth Lane.